christofferholmstedt/eclipse-plugin-tested/README.md

 to work with test results/repots from JUnit.

 Functionality needed
-  1. Print something to console after each test is ran.
+  1. Print something to console after each test is ran. (done)
-  2. Print something to console after all tests have finished.
+  2. Print something to console after all tests have finished. (done)
   3. Find out how to work with JUnit test results.

 TODO #1